Admission arrangements for academies are approved by the Secretary of State for the Department of Education as part of an Academy’s funding agreement.

 The admission criteria used to decide which students will be allocated places in Year 7 are:

-Waiting lists are maintained for at least one term in the academic year of admission and children will be ranked in the same order as the criteria listed above.
+Waiting lists are maintained until the end of each academic year for admissions and children will be ranked in the same order as the criteria listed above.

 The school continues to be heavily over-subscribed.
-In 2017 the last student admitted lived 2.0 km from the school.
+In 2020, the last student admitted lived 1.805km from the school.

 Separate admissions criteria operate for the Lordswood Sixth Form Centre.
 Admission is based on an assessment of the students’ potential to benefit from the curriculum and facilities offered by the school.